 Wrap the coil with a strip of black electrician's tape.
 Start in the area of the two lugs on the lower bobbin plate and be sure to overlap the tape at least 1/2".
 Prepare to wrap the coil with the 1/2" copper foil tape by trimming it down to 7/16" then cutting a piece long enough to wrap once around the windings and overlap itself by 1/4".
 Remove all but 1/2" of the protective backing and start to wrap the foil around the bobbin.
 Start with the end of the foil that still has 1/2" of backing on it in the area of the solder lugs.
 Wrap the tape around the bobbin and overlap it over the part that still has the paper backing.
 From outside to inside in the area of the wire lugs you have the following layers: foil, foil, paper backing, black tape, black tape, windings.
 The paper is left in the area of the overlap because it reduces the risk of getting the area too hot when soldering and shorting out the windings.
 Before soldering you will want to check to be sure the cover can still be installed.

 Cut a piece of the two conductor plus shield wire (included) the same length as the pickup's lead wires.
-Strip back 3/4" of the outer gray insulation on both ends and separate the outer braided shield from the brown and white wires.
-Twist the outer braid into a stranded wire and strip back 1/8" of the insulation off the brown and white wires.
+Strip back 3/4" of the outer gray insulation on both ends and separate the outer braided shield from the blue and white wires.
+Twist the outer braid into a stranded wire and strip back 1/8" of the insulation off the blue and white wires.
 Carefully tin these wires by coating the tips with a small amount of solder.
 Using your VOM (Volt/Ohm Meter), check for shorts that may have occurred due to overheating one of the wires.

 Very carefully desolder the two pickup lead wires from their lugs.
 Be sure that you made notes as to which lug was attached to ground and which was hot.
-Now solder the brown wire to the ground lug and the white wire to the hot lug.
+Now solder the blue wire to the ground lug and the white wire to the hot lug.
 The outer braid is soldered to the copper foil where you overlapped the paper backing to protect the windings.
 It is also recommended to solder the point where the foil overlaps itself.
 This will ensure that the foil will not loosen with age and makes for a better shield.
-To hook up the pickup: solder the white wire to the selector switch; the brown and outer braid to the back of the volume pot (unless you are using a phase switch).
+To hook up the pickup: solder the white wire to the selector switch; the blue and outer braid to the back of the volume pot (unless you are using a phase switch).
 Check your shielding for continuity with your VOM and make sure that the hot wires are not shorted to ground.